binod33/EulerProject/src/ServerProduct-Tool.md

 ## Optional parameters

 ### Dry-run
-The Dry-run feature of the tool will list out the new server products will be created/updated during the sync but will not commit to the DCM database.
-It is highly advised to run this tool using a <code>"--dryrun"</code> option first before actullly commiting to the changes in the database.
+The dry-run feature of the tool will list out the new server products that will be created/updated during the sync but will not commit to the DCM database.
+It is highly advised to run this tool using the option <code>"--dryrun"</code> first, before commiting to the changes in the database.

 Usage example :